 Bookdealers have various views on what defines a "vintage book" which is the essence of the book trade, variety.
 Vintage is where past generations of books linger in the nostalgic twilight.
 Some vintage books are rediscovered by the modern generations and become cherished.
 Other books do not catch the attention of the buying public.
 Value is in the eye of the beholder.
-Getting to fair market value is often a long, but fun journey.
+Determining the market value is often both a long and fun journey.

 Please contact this author via phone or email if you have comments, corrections, or questions to this collecting guide.
 It was designed to assist Captain's Book coworkers and clients.

 AddALL.com If you are looking for a fast, instant computer answer concerning the current price listings of your modern book on the internet, you can use your smart phone/computer.

 Flip the modern book over and scan or type the International Standard Book Number (ISBN) bar code into the used ISBN window at: Book Search: Textbooks, Cheap Books Online Price Comparison (addall.com).

 The website: AddALL will list what the book is being sold for by various online booksellers.
 (The site will often list the most expensive listings first.)
 Example: On December 5, 2021 Addall stated Amazon is listing the H.G.
 Wells The Invisible Man ISBN 0553213539 for twenty-five cents for the paperback, all the way up to $294.95.

 The ISBN is the unique identifier for every title, edition and format.
 Books published before 1967 will not have an ISBN.
 The nine-digit ISBN started in late 1966.
 Thirteen-digit ISBNs began in 2007.

 viaLibra.com This is an ideal search engine site for older books that do not have ISBNs.